top of page

 A member of the Clay Matters group of clay-workers, artist pattie

-creates collaborative weavings with clay that are ephemeral and return
+beerens explores notions of respectful relations with materials.
+Beerens creates collaborative weavings with clay that are ephemeral and return to the earth.

-beerens is a published writer and her works have been recognised:
+Beerens is a published writer and her works have been recognised:

 Design Fringe – Best Experimental (2023); Northern Beaches